 - Confirm Erasure: Click "Erase" to format the drive.
 Wait for the process to complete, then click "Done."

-Note: If you have lost data due to formatting an USB drive on Mac, you can use Mac data recovery software to deeply scan the formatted USB drive and get the lost data back.
+💡 Note: If you have lost data when formatting a drive on Mac, you can use Mac data recovery software.
+The software can deeply scan the formatted drive and get the lost data back.

-How to Unformat USB Drive on Windows & Mac
+How to Unformat Drive on Windows & Mac

-Run data recovery software to deeply scan the formatted USB drive and recover all deleted, formatted and lost files.
+Run data recovery software to deeply scan the formatted drive.
+Recover all deleted, formatted and lost files.

 #5 Safely Eject the USB Drive

 When you use a USB drive, your Mac may still be writing or reading data from it, even if you think you're done.
-Ejecting the drive ensures that all data transfers are complete, minimizing the risk of corruption.
+Ejecting the drive ensures that all data transfers are complete.
+It can minimize the risk of corruption.

-- Locate the USB Drive: Find the USB drive icon on your desktop or in Finder.
+- Locate the Drive: Find the USB drive icon on your desktop or in Finder.

-- Eject the Drive: Right-click on the USB drive icon and select "Eject," or drag the icon to the Trash (which will change to an Eject symbol).
-Alternatively, you can click the Eject button next to the drive name in Finder.
+- Eject the Drive: Right-click on the USB drive icon and select Eject.
+Instead, you can click the Eject button next to the drive name in Finder.

 - Wait for Confirmation: Wait for the drive icon to disappear from the desktop before physically disconnecting the drive.
-This indicates that it is safe to remove.
+This indicates that you can safely remove the flash drive or external drive.

 Fix Issues When Using USB Drive on Mac